FoxyNPF/foxynpf.github.io/_posts/2019-11-28-Emotet Deep Dive Analysis.md

 The malware uses a common technique of process hollowing to unpack itself in memory.
 Extracting the unpacked binary can be done by setting a breakpoint on VirtualAlloc in a debugger such as x32dbg.
 In this example the unpacked malware was then stored in a buffer [edi+54] at location 001d0115.
 The header was prepended with some junk code, once the unpacked binary has been dumped this needs removing using a tool such as HXD to create a clean PE header.

-The header was prepended with some junk code, once the unpacked binary has been dumped this needs removing using a tool such as HXD to create a clean PE header.

 ![Emotet](/images/Emotet/unpacked.png)

 Location of unpacked binary in memory map: